nervosnetwork/ckb/rpc/README.md

 * `max_tx_pool_size`: [`Uint64`](#type-uint64) - Total limit on the size of transactions in the tx-pool

 * `min_fee_rate`: [`Uint64`](#type-uint64) - Fee rate threshold.
 The pool rejects transactions which fee rate is below this threshold.

   The unit is Shannons per 1000 bytes transaction serialization size in the block.

 * `min_rbf_rate`: [`Uint64`](#type-uint64) - RBF rate threshold.

   The pool reject to replace for transactions which fee rate is below this threshold. if min_rbf_rate > min_fee_rate then RBF is enabled on the node.

   The unit is Shannons per 1000 bytes transaction serialization size in the block.

 * `orphan`: [`Uint64`](#type-uint64) - Count of orphan transactions.

   An orphan transaction has an input cell from the transaction which is neither in the chain nor in the transaction pool.

 * `pending`: [`Uint64`](#type-uint64) - Count of transactions in the pending state.

   The pending transactions must be proposed in a new block first.

 * `proposed`: [`Uint64`](#type-uint64) - Count of transactions in the proposed state.

   The proposed transactions are ready to be committed in the new block after the block `tip_hash`.

 * `tip_hash`: [`H256`](#type-h256) - The associated chain tip block hash.

   The transaction pool is stateful.
 It manages the transactions which are valid to be committed after this block.

 * `tip_number`: [`Uint64`](#type-uint64) - The block number of the block `tip_hash`.

 * `total_tx_cycles`: [`Uint64`](#type-uint64) - Total consumed VM cycles of all the transactions in the pool (excluding orphan transactions).

 * `total_tx_size`: [`Uint64`](#type-uint64) - Total count of transactions in the pool of all the different kinds of states (excluding orphan transactions).

 * `tx_size_limit`: [`Uint64`](#type-uint64) - Limiting transactions to tx_size_limit

   Transactions with a large size close to the block size limit may not be packaged, because the block header and cellbase are occupied, so the tx-pool is limited to accepting transaction up to tx_size_limit.

 ### Type `TxStatus`

 Transaction status and the block hash if it is committed.

 #### Fields

 `TxStatus` is a JSON object with the following fields.

-* `status`: [`Status`](#type-status) - The transaction status, allowed values: "pending", "proposed" "committed" "unknown" and "rejected".
+* `status`: [`Status`](#type-status) - The transaction status, allowed values: "pending", "proposed" "committed" "
+  unknown" and "rejected".

 ### Type `U256`

 The 256-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.

 ### Type `Uint128`

 `Uint128` is `uint128`

 ### Type `Uint32`

 `Uint32` is `uint32`

 ### Type `Uint64`

 `Uint64` is `uint64`

 ### Type `UncleBlock`

 The uncle block used as a parameter in the RPC.

 The chain stores only the uncle block header and proposal IDs.
 The header ensures the block is covered by PoW and can pass the consensus rules on uncle blocks.
 Proposal IDs are there because a block can commit transactions proposed in an uncle.

 A block B1 is considered to be the uncle of another block B2 if all the following conditions are met: